flowup/api-client-generator/README.md

 # API client generator
 Angular REST API client generator from Swagger YAML or JSON file with camel case settings

 Generated files are compatible with Angular 6 (should be compatible with 5 version too).
-RxJS imports are targeted for version 6.
+RxJS imports are targeted for version 6+.

 ![Logo](https://raw.githubusercontent.com/flowup/api-client-generator/master/api-client-generator-logo.png)

 # Description
-This package generates a Angular TypeScript classes from a Swagger v2.0 specification file.
+This package generates an Angular TypeScript class from a Swagger v2.0 specification file.
 The code is generated using Mustache templates.

 The generated service class uses new [HttpClient](https://angular.io/guide/http) module of Angular (introduced in version 4.3).